 As a EuroScholars participant, you will join a research team at one of the renowned research universities which make up the EuroScholars consortium.
 All research projects are conducted in English unless otherwise specified within the project’s description on the EuroScholars project search.

-4. Check deadlines for the program to which you are applying.
-The application deadline for the fall semester is April 1st, and the deadline for spring is October 1st.*
+Check deadlines for the program to which you are applying.
+The application deadline for the fall semester is April 1st, and the deadline for spring is October 1st*.
+The ISA Forms & Payment deadline is one month after the corresponding application deadline for each semester.

 An administrative fee is included in the total price of the EuroScholars program, which covers costs related to marketing, recruitment, and application advising/support.